Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Methods

 In $3+1$ dimensions, the radial compactification, as originally proposed ~\cite{Rezzolla:2014mua}, is defined as

 Demanding an asymptotic matching to the Schwarzschild metric one finds

 which relates ADM mass $M$, horizon location $r_0$ and $\epsilon$ with each other.

 In our applications, however, we want to extend the RZ metric to a $2+1$ dimensional, effective spacetime describing an analog black hole.
 In such a case, one cannot use the original version.
-By taking a careful look at the effective metric for analog models, we find that a better choice for the radial compactification coordinate is given (from here on) as
+By taking a careful look at the effective metric for analog models and comparing its functional form with the one of Schwarzschild-like higher-dimensional black hole spacetimes \cite{kostashoracio,Konoplya:2020kqb}, we find that a better choice for the radial compactification coordinate is given (from here on) as